Spring in the garden - September

-- All fruit require a position in full sun.
+- All fruits require a position in full sun.
 Shelter from prevailing winds is preferable.

 - Prune to promote new growth for more fruiting power and capacity, and to allow more light into the plant/tree.
 Always remove dead and diseased wood.
 Wait until summer to prune citrus trees, peaches and plums.

 - Stake all young fruit trees to enable to roots to anchor themselves into the soil for the first few seasons.

 The Auckland Flower Gardener's DiaryChange region